THE HONOR BELL

 Throughout history, bells have been used to announce a death or to express the gravity of an individual’s passing.
 Honor bells are tuned to mourning.
 They are struck, note by note, to communicate the depth of sorrow and the extent of loss.

-The Honor Bell Foundation believes that there is no better way to sound a tribute than by an honor bell.
+There is no better way to sound a tribute than by an honor bell.
 Its dignity complements the traditions and simplicity associated with military funeral rites, while its beauty offers a note of reverence.

 Once the bell was cast and mounted into its vehicle, representatives of the Honor Bell Foundation and the Bell Honor Guard accompanied the Bell on its journey back to Colorado, introducing this symbol of tradition and respect to the public at a number of stops.
 The Honor Bell was dedicated for service at a Memorial Day 2016 ceremony.